 Here are two of the most popular operating threats:

-In reality, the Risk Management process is a combination of uncertainty, risk, equivocality, and error management.
+In reality, apart from these types of risk in banking the Risk Management process is a combination of uncertainty, risk, equivocality, and error management.
 Uncertainty – where the results cannot be calculated even arbitrarily, occurs due to a lack of knowledge.
 This uncertainty is converted into risk (where outcome prediction is possible) as the collection of information advances.

 Initially, the Indian banks have used risk controls that kept pace with the legal environment and Indian accounting standards.
 But with the growing rate of deregulation and associated changes in the customer’s behavior, banks are exposed to mark-to-market accounting.